Gaggiuino

 What is the Gaggiuino?

-Gaggiuino is an open source project where users upgrade their Gaggia Classic espresso machines with a digital controller.
-It lets them adjust pressure, temperature, and flow rate, competing with pricier models.
-The software is then projected on a 3.5" Nextion LCD screen (480x320).
+Gaggiuino is an open-source project that allows users to upgrade their Gaggia Classic espresso machines with a digital controller.
+This upgrade enables users to adjust pressure, temperature, and flow rate, making the machine competitive with pricier models.
+The digital display is projected on a 3.5" Nextion LCD screen (480x320).
+The value proposition of Gaggiuino is to bring features typically found only on high-end machines into the home.

 Market Research